Watch the museum's previous public programs on our YouTube channel.

 Can You Believe Your Eyes?

 Explore how the eye-brain connection plays an important role in what you see, but can sometimes be tricked into seeing things that aren’t there.
-The Museum of the Eye is holding this virtual event in collaboration with vision scientists from the Smith-Kettlewell Eye Research Institute and as part of the 2020 virtual Bay Area Science Festival.
-Can you always believe what you see?
-Register and join us to find out.
+This virtual event was held in collaboration with vision scientists from the Smith-Kettlewell Eye Research Institute and the 2020 virtual Bay Area Science Festival.